Petra & Wadi Rum by Bike

 Tour Overview

 The Kingdom of Jordan is the perfect place to combine a cycling tour with some of the best sites in the Middle East.
-This bicycle trip takes us through olive groves and hill top villages in the north, while further south we will head along desert roads where the communities are sparse and nomadic and the landscape vast and spectacular.
-If the cycling alone isn't enough to entice you, perhaps the UNESCO site of Petra, a night under the stars in the Wadi Rum desert or a float in the Dead Sea will tempt you to visit this fascinating country.
+This biking trip takes us through olive groves and hilltop villages in the north, while further south we head along desert roads where the communities are sparse and nomadic and the landscape vast and spectacular.
+If the cycling alone isn’t enough to entice you, perhaps the Unesco-badged Petra, a night under the stars in the Wadi Rum desert, or a float in the Dead Sea will tempt you to visit this fascinating country. ...more ...less

 Highlights

-• Camp under the stars in Wadi Rum
+• Sleep under the stars in our private Bedouin camp in Wadi Rum

 Itinerary